Frederick A. Johnson: Biography

 Born in Fort Edward, New York, Johnson attended the common schools and graduated from Glens Falls Academy in nearby Glens Falls, New York.
 He married Harriet Elizabeth Locke on September 1, 1858.

 Career

 Johnson engaged in banking and in the wool business in New York City and later in banking in Glens Falls.
 He served as president of the village of Glens Falls.

 Elected as a Republican to the 48th United States Congress representing New York's eighteenth district, Johnson served from March 4, 1883, to March 3, 1885.
 He was then elected to the 49th United States Congress representing New York's twenty-first district from March 4, 1885, to March 3, 1887.
 He was not a candidate for renomination in 1886.

 Death

-Johnson died at Glens Falls, Warren County, New York on July 17, 1893 (age 60 years, 196 days).
+Johnson died at Glens Falls, Warren County, New York on July 17, 1893.
 He is interred at Glens Falls Cemetery (also known as Bay Street Cemetery), Glens Falls, New York.